9 Eye Makeup Mistakes That Are Secretly Making You Look Older

 This all goes back to the importance of hydration for younger-looking skin, and that certainly applies to your makeup.
 Makeup with a powdery finish oft settles into every fine line or wrinkle.
 By lunch, it's landed at the crease where your brow bone meets your lid—all the while contributing to skin dehydration.

 Cream eye shadow keeps the situation thoroughly quenched, and using primer will ensure it stays all day.
-Whether or not using a primer, make sure to pick a long-lasting formula with stayability, such as cult-favorite Glossier Lidstar.
+Whether or not using a primer, make sure to pick a long-lasting formula that stays, such as cult-favorite Glossier Lidstar.

 Unless you're going to see a David Bowie cover band.
 Eye shadows with too much glitter might feel young, but they can have the opposite effect.
 These shimmery sneaks are aging us.
 Instead of brightening up your complexion, they exacerbate the appearance of dry skin or fine lines.

-Instead go with flattering neutral tones—and if you want something with a little more oomph than matte shadow, pick a palette with subtle shimmer.
-You know, like the sophisticated ones that Bobbi Brown made to save us all from glittergeddon.
+Instead, go with flattering neutral tones—and if you want something with a little more oomph than matte shadow, pick a palette with subtle shimmer.

 Mascara preference is a whole other ball game, but here are five guidelines to follow if you're not happy with your flutter.